Fifth dimension operations: Merging with the multidimensional battlespace

-Relationship to Three-Dimensional (3D) Tactics Analysis
+Relationship to three-dimensional (3D) tactics analysis

-The Concept of Fifth Dimension Operations is conceptually based on adding the "five-dimensional, holistic approach to warfare that uses the three dimensions of land, sea, and aerospace but also incorporates the temporal and cyber dimensions of warfare".
+The concept of fifth dimension operations is conceptually based on adding the "five-dimensional, holistic approach to warfare that uses the three dimensions of land, sea, and aerospace but also incorporates the temporal and cyber dimensions of warfare".

 Cyberwarfare/cyber-attack

-A core technical component of Fifth Dimension Operations is cyberwarfare, and cyber-attacks.
+A core technical component of fifth dimension operations is cyberwarfare, and cyber-attacks.

 Information warfare

-Information warfare historically as a concept, has tended to be more developed under U.S. military doctrine, and tends to favour technology, and tends to extend into the realms of Electronic Warfare, Cyber Warfare, Information Assurance and Computer Network Operations/Attack/Defense.
-Concurrently, a broader term of Information Operations has developed combining the making use of technology, as well as focusing on the more human-related aspects of information use, including social network analysis, decision analysis and the human aspects of command and control.
-This broader view has become the basis for Fifth Dimension Operations.
+Information warfare historically, has tended to be more developed under U.S. military doctrine, and tends to favour technology, and tends to extend into the realms of electronic warfare, cyber warfare, information assurance and computer network operations/attack/defense.
+Concurrently, a broader term of information operations has developed combining the making use of technology, as well as focusing on the more human-related aspects of information use, including social network analysis, decision analysis and the human aspects of command and control.
+This broader view has become the basis for fifth dimension operations.